perakarhis/NJIT-DSA-03-queue/README.md

 ```
 And then a new element can be added to the array in index `tail`.

-After you have implemented your queue class, **instantiate** it in the `QueueFactory.createIntegerQueue()`.
-After this, you are ready to test your implementation.

 ## Testing

 **Run the QueueTests tests** to make sure your queue implementation passes the unit tests.
 From command line, you can execute the tests (in the directory that contains the exercise `pom.xml` file):